LucaFeggi/Pathfinder/README.md

 ---

-## 🏆 Final Result: Shortest Path Found
+## 🏆 Final result: shortest path found

 A snapshot of the visualization after running the A* algorithm on the circular grid ($K=128$, $H=24$).
 The highlighted path represents the shortest Euclidean distance found from start to end points.